National Geographic aims to solve Amelia Earhart mystery

 Ballard and his team will use remotely operated underwater vehicles in their search, the National Geographic channel said Tuesday.
 An archaeological team will investigate a potential Earhart campsite with search dogs and DNA sampling.

 The channel will air a two-hour special on Oct.
-20. "Expedition Amelia" will include clues gathered by the International Group for Historic Aircraft Recovery that led Ballard to the atoll, named Nikumaroro.
+20 called "Expedition Amelia."

+Earhart was having a summer cabin built in Wyoming when she disappeared.